Aracom Amplifiers Crank it up! Header

 During this period, Marshall also manufactured the JTM/JMP style amplifiers under the Park and Kitchen-Marshall brand names.

-The 1965-1968 Plexi amplifiers are quite a collector’s item these days and continue to appreciate in value.
+The 1965 - mid-1969 Plexi amplifiers are quite a collector’s item these days and continue to appreciate in value.

 During mid-year 1969, the gold Plexiglas front and back panels were dropped in favor of brushed gold aluminum panels; hence the term "Metal Panel" JMP.
-The electronic circuit design remained close to the original "Plexi" circuitry, and the amplifiers continued to be handwired through 1973.
+The electronic circuit design remained close to the original "Plexi" circuitry, and the amplifiers continued to be handwired through the middle of 1973.

 Models offered included the Lead (50 watt), the Super Lead (100 watt), a Bass Model and PA Model.
 JMP 50 amplifiers were offered in both head and combo configurations, with and without Tremolo effect.
 The JMP 100 amplifiers were available only in the head configuration.